paulwexler/opinions/on_coding/README.md

 ```

 We could stop here, but as this is an example,
-we'll demonstrate a technique for factoring executable code into data.
+we'll demonstrate a technique to reduce "coupling"
+by factoring executable code into data.

 Note that `LineRedactor.filter` "knows" a lot about what the program does.
 It "knows" `replace_ip`, `replace_password`,